SendGrid Alternatives (2026): The Free Tier Is Gone, Now What?

 Dreamlit takes a different approach:

-• Connects to your Postgres database and watches for changes automatically
+- Connects to your Postgres database and reacts to changes automatically

 Dreamlit pricing: